 9. Take care of your spiritual self

 Make space for your spiritual self-care!
-Create your own sacred place, an internal alchemy in order to heal from negative effects of difficult feelings and emotions.
+Create your own sacred place, internal alchemy in order to heal from negative effects of difficult feelings and emotions.
 I’m sure that it will come as no surprise to you if I tell you that the best and the healthiest way of practicing spiritual self-care is through mindfulness techniques.
 Remember that dealing with negative emotions is extremely hard and requires time and patience.
 However, healing from their negative effects is crucial to our mental and physical health and definitely worth the effort.
 Start from breathing techniques to regain your focus and silence a bit the intrusive thoughts.
 Accept every emotion that comes to you with kindness and understanding.
 Don’t rush, take a deep breath and start your spiritual journey.
 Open the door to the new realm of possibilities.
-The real adventure begins where “the really real world” ends…
+The real adventure begins where “the really-real world” ends…

 10. Own your reality